Inverse Optimization: Theory and Applications

-We first briefly mention the earliest paradigm in classical inverse optimization, as surveyed in detail by~\citet{heuberger2004inverse}.
-In contrast to the more recent literature, early techniques used the following intuitive characterization of an arbitrary inverse-feasible set
+The earliest paradigms in classical inverse optimization used the following characterization of the inverse-feasible set (see~\citet{heuberger2004inverse} for a review):

 For $\bhx$ to be optimal, it must have an objective value that is at least as good as any other feasible solution.
-However,~\eqref{eq:xinv_fundamental} requires enumerating every feasible solution, leading to potentially an infinite set of constraints.
-Consequently, this early inverse optimization literature focus on integer and network flow forward models where this enumeration can be finite.
+However,~\eqref{eq:xinv_fundamental} requires enumerating every feasible solution.
+Consequently, early literature focuses on integer and network flow forward models where this enumeration can be finite.
 For example,~\citet{burton1992instance, burton1994use} use~\eqref{eq:xinv_fundamental} to estimate arc costs in shortest path forward models,~\citet{zhang1996inverse} explore spanning tree models, and~\citet{guler2010capacity} estimate the capacity constraints of minimum cost flow models.
-Ultimately for most forward optimization models, enumerating all feasible solutions is impractical, motivating alternate, forward model-specific descriptions of $\Thetainv(\bhx)$ that yield efficient reformulations of $\IOPp(\bhx, \bhtheta)$.
+Since enumerating all feasible solutions is impractical in general, alternative and tractable characterizations of $\Thetainv(\bhx)$ were developed.